 The fringes of the ancient parish of Halesowen are now part of the City of Birmingham.

 Halesowen A church and two priests at Halesowen are mentioned in the Domesday Survey of 1086 so, although the oldest part of the church of St John the Baptist dates from 1120, the church is of Saxon foundation.
 It seems to have been subject to Halesowen Abbey from the foundation of that institution in 1214 until the Dissolution of the Monasteries by Henry VIII 1536-1539.

 Frankley The Saxon origin of Frankley Church is evidenced by the base of a Saxon cross in the churchyard.
-However, it does not appear in documentary eviednce until the 12th century.
+However, the church does not appear in documentary evidence until the 12th century.
 The oldest visible parts of the building date from the 15th century.
 Frankley church, also subject to Halesowen Abbey, was a chapel of Halesowen until 1866.
 See Frankley.